gunnertech/aws-severless-react-template/README.md

+# Description

+This project is meant to be a starter template for a serverless platform, leveraging the Serverless Framework, AWS Amplify, AWS AppSync, GraphQL, React and Expo.

+If you see "project-name" peppered throughout the README, you are reading the template version, which is fine for reference, but make sure to [Run the AWS scripts](https://github.com/gunnertech/aws-scripts) which will customize this README as well as the code in the starter template.

+Also, please note, this has only been tested on a Mac.
+It probably won't work on a PC or a Linux, but it could be refactored fairly easily to be OS agnostic.

 # Setup

-If you see "project-name" peppered throughout the README, you are reading the template version, which is fine for reference, but make sure to [Run the AWS scripts](https://github.com/gunnertech/aws-scripts) which will customize this README and the starter template in this repo.

 ## Prerequisites